-Students in the Social Work program who plan to complete a practicum must meet the criteria stated in the above section.
+Students in the Social Work program who plan to complete a practicum must meet the criteria stated in the above section, with the exception that a 2.50 GPA is required to register for SWK 497 Senior Social Work Practicum.
 While taking SWK 454 Seminar in Social Work Practice, students will have a scheduled conference with the program faculty.
 At this time, the student's strengths and weaknesses relating to understanding of needed skills, knowledge, and values will be discussed as well as the student's interest in the social work practicum.
 Should the student lack proficiency in any of these areas, he/she may be advised to complete further coursework or to participate in personal counseling before the practicum.